Defining Enums

 Preparing your DB schema and EzQL configuration file

-For defining Enums in your GraphQL API you need to setup DB columns and an ezql.yml
+For defining Enums in your GraphQL API you need to setup DB columns and an ezql.yml configuration file in the following way.

-field which allows a USER
+Let's define User.role field which allows a USER or ADMIN role.

 class AddUsers < ActiveRecord::Migration[7.0]